2000 K Street NW, 12th Floor

-Christopher “Todd” Doss is a Managing Director at Ankura with more than 35 years of experience in law enforcement.
+Christopher “Todd” Doss is a Senior Managing Director at Ankura with more than 35 years of experience in law enforcement.
 Todd is a senior executive with proven ability to lead global security, criminal, counterterrorism, counterintelligence, cyber, and intelligence operations in high-risk, complex environments.
-He links results-oriented solutions to critical incidents worldwide by partnering and collaborating and builds global teams to effectively address complex and politically challenging investigations.
+He links results-oriented solutions to critical incidents worldwide by partnering and collaborating and building global teams to effectively address complex and politically challenging investigations.
 He also develops and presents strategies for effective solutions.
 He is based in Washington, DC.

 Todd’s professional experience includes: